Selecting an Advisor

 Some advisors are limited in the product solutions they are licensed to sell.
 For example, they may be with a ‘captive’ firm which means that may only be able to recommend their own products.
 Other advisors have limited registration and may only be able to sell mutual funds.
 You should ensure that the advisor is able to offer the solutions you require and desire.

 How is the advisor compensated?
 Do they clearly disclose to you (either verbally or in writing) both your total cost of ownership (total fees) as well as disclose the fees that their firm receives?
-I am a firm believer that if an advisor offers quality advice and service that they should not shy away from being transparent regarding the fees and cost to you.
-My personal philosophy is to be product agnostic by entering into fee-based (or asset-based) arrangements.
-This way I am compensated to manage your investments and I am not motivated to recommend one investment over another.
+Our office are firm believers that if an advisor offers quality advice and service that they should not shy away from being transparent regarding the fees and cost to you.
+Our philosophy is to be product agnostic by entering into fee-based (or asset-based) arrangements.
+This way we are compensated to manage your investments and we are not motivated to recommend one investment over another.

 Compliance / Due Diligence